coreroller/coreroller/README.md

 - **Cmd `rollerd`**: is the main backend process, exposing the functionality described above in the different packages through its http server.
 It provides several http endpoints used to drive most of the functionality of the dashboard as well as handling the Omaha updates and events requests received from your servers and applications.

-- **Cmd `initdb`**: is just a helper to reset and initialize your database, creating the necessary tables and populating them with some initial data. `rollerd` will initialize/migrate the database automatically when needed, so this process should only be used to wipe out all your data and start from a clean state.
+- **Cmd `initdb`**: is just a helper to reset your database, and causing the migration to be re-run. `rollerd` will apply all database migrations automatically, so this process should only be used to wipe out all your data and start from a clean state.

 Please make sure that your code is formatted using `gofmt` and makes [gometalinter](https://github.com/alecthomas/gometalinter) happy :)